AmjadBabacheikh/human_resources_app_frontend/README.md

 # human_resources_app_frontend
-frontend of a human resources application
+frontend of a human resources application created with react js and redux for state management.